varghesereji/pyTANSPEC/doc/Getting_started.md

 -   'SPECCONFIGFILE=': Config file for SpectrumExtractor.
 Keep it blank.
 -   'WLFitFunc=': Function to fit Wavelength Solution.
 (Recommented l4)
 -   'SCOMBINE=': Give 'YES' if you want to average wavelength calibrated spectra.
+-   'SNRREF=' : Spefify the wavelength to calculate SNR.

 ## Run the pipeline